makers-for-life/makair-simulator/README.md

 3. Install 'Make for Windows" http://gnuwin32.sourceforge.net/packages/make.htm
 4. Add the /bin directory of gnuwin32 to the PATH.
 5. Clone this repo on your machine : `git clone https://github.com/makers-for-life/makair-simulator --recurse-submodules`
-6. Create a new git script, using the following command
+6. Create a new git script, using the command below.
+This will convert linux symlinks to windows symlinks
 ```
     git checkout -- "$symlink"
     src="${symdir}/$(cat "$symlink")"